Manuscript accepted on : 04 August 2017

 In this study, the diversity of volatile compounds detected in the non-hexane fractions of both extracts were lower compared to the hexane fractions.
 This may suggest that the majority of organic compounds contained in the non-hexane fractions were polar and non-volatile compounds, hence they were not detected using GC-MS.

 Hexane fractions of both chloroform and ethyl acetate extract were revealed to contain more varieties of non-polar volatile compounds compared to the non-hexane fractions.
 Fatty acids, terpenoids, fatty alcohols and sterol lipids composed the majority of volatile organic compounds detected.
 These compounds possess various biological activities.
-Palmitic acid, the most dominant saturated fatty acid detected in this study, is reported to induce apoptosis in human leukemic cell lines.
-Saturated fatty acids in general were also reported to possess antibacterial activity against methicillin-resistant Staphylococcus aureus.
-Phytol, as the major fatty alcohol detected, is reported to have various medicinal bioactive properties, including anti-allergy, anti-inflammatory, anti-schistosomiasis, antineoceptive, anti-oxidant activities and anticancer activities
+Palmitic acid, the most dominant saturated fatty acid detected in this study, is reported to induce apoptosis in human leukemic cell lines.17 Saturated fatty acids in general were also reported to possess antibacterial activity against methicillin-resistant Staphylococcus aureus.
+63 Phytol, as the major fatty alcohol detected, is reported to have various medicinal bioactive properties, including anti-allergy, anti-inflammatory,64 anti-schistosomiasis,65 antineoceptive, anti-oxidant activities and anticancer activities32

 Terpenoids were detected as the major constituents of volatile secondary metabolites in kaffir lime leaves.
-Terpenoids have been reported to exhibit anticancer activity in cervical cancer cells, oral squamosa carcinoma and induce cell death in breast and prostate cancer.
-In addition, terpenoids, as the major components of essential oils in plant, were reported to have anti-oxidant, antimicrobial repellent, insecticidal antifungal antihelminthic against Haemonchus contortus antiviral against HPV (Herpes simplex virus) and antibacterial activity against respiratory tract pathogens.
+Terpenoids have been reported to exhibit anticancer activity in cervical cancer cells,66 oral squamosa carcinoma67 and induce cell death in breast and prostate cancer.68 In addition, terpenoids, as the major components of essential oils in plant, were reported to have anti-oxidant, antimicrobial69 repellent, insecticidal70 antifungal71 antihelminthic against Haemonchus contortus72 antiviral against HPV (Herpes simplex virus)73 and antibacterial activity against respiratory tract pathogens.74

 Sterol lipids, or phytosterols specifically, also made up a large component of kaffir lime leaf extract fractions.
-Phytosterols are reported to have lipid lowering activities and thus reduce the risk of coronary and cardiovascular diseases.
-Phytosterols reduce the total cholesterol and low density lipoprotein (LDL) levels in blood by inhibiting cholesterol absorption in intestinum.
-In addition, phytosterols also inhibited cancer cell growth and induced apoptosis in cancer cell, thus making its potential as anticancer agent.
+Phytosterols are reported to have lipid lowering activities and thus reduce the risk of coronary and cardiovascular diseases.75 Phytosterols reduce the total cholesterol and low density lipoprotein (LDL) levels in blood by inhibiting cholesterol absorption in intestinum.75 In addition, phytosterols also inhibited cancer cell growth and induced apoptosis in cancer cell,76 thus making its potential as anticancer agent.

 Some minor compounds were also detected in the hexane fractions which were fatty aldehydes, prenol lipids and aromatic hydrocarbons.
-Prenol lipids such as tocopherol is widely reported to possess cytotoxicity, antioxidant and anti-bacterial activity and also exhibit a neuroprotective effect against H2O2 and BSO oxidative stress.
-However, no biological activity information of the fatty aldehydes and aromatic hydrocarbon compounds have been reported.
+Prenol lipids such as tocopherol is widely reported to possess cytotoxicity,51 antioxidant and anti-bacterial activity52 and also exhibit a neuroprotective effect against H2O2 and BSO oxidative stress.53 However, no biological activity information of the fatty aldehydes and aromatic hydrocarbon compounds have been reported.

 The non-hexane fractions of both extracts revealed the presence of aliphatic hydrocarbon such as long chain alkanes, which have also been reported to possess several biological activities.
 Triacontane, octacosane and hentriacontane have potential as anticancer agents.
-Triacontane and octacosane were reported to be cytotoxic against melanoma B16F10-Nex2 cancer cell line, meanwhile hentriacontane induced cell death in lymphoma cancer cell line as well as possessing anti-inflammatory activity by inhibiting the activation of caspase-1 pro-inflammatory agents.
-In addition, another long chain alkane detected in both non-hexane fractions, nonacosane, was also reported to have anti-bacterial and antioxidant properties[39,41].
+Triacontane and octacosane were reported to be cytotoxic against melanoma B16F10-Nex2 cancer cell line,40 meanwhile hentriacontane induced cell death in lymphoma cancer cell line45 as well as possessing anti-inflammatory activity46 by inhibiting the activation of caspase-1 pro-inflammatory agents.45 In addition, another long chain alkane detected in both non-hexane fractions, nonacosane, was also reported to have anti-bacterial and antioxidant properties.39,41

 Groups of fatty acids, fatty alcohols, prenol lipids, terpenoids, phytosterols and long chain alkenes were also detected in the crude extracts.
 However they appear in different amounts and composition compared to their fractions.
 Several compounds were only detected in their fractions and were missing in the crude extracts.
 It has been suggested that fractionation using the double maceration method yields different volatile organic compounds, possibly because different solubility in hexane separates the larger and complex molecules of crude extracts into their simpler constituents.
 This may be followed by further fractionation to purify a single compound.
 In addition, double maceration also affected the composition of kaffir lime volatile compounds through the increased or decreased abundance (peak area) of some individual compounds.